Medallion II Mandatory Managed Care

 5. For appeals that involve the termination, suspension, or reduction of a previously authorized course of treatment, the right to continue to receive benefits in accordance with 42 CFR 438.420 pending a hearing, and how to request continuation of benefits.

-I. An expedited appeal decision shall be issued as expeditiously
+I. An expedited appeal decision shall be issued as

-enrollee's member's condition requires and within three
+enrollee's member's condition requires and within

-shall promptly follow the verbal notice of the expedited decision.
+decision shall promptly follow the verbal notice of the expedited decision.

 J. Any appeal decision issued by the MCO may be appealed by